zeroluck/docs/sources/admin-guide/installation/centos.md

 The Gluu Server Community Edition should be deployed on a VM with:

 * CentOS 6.5
-* At least 2 CPU Units and 2GB Physical Memory (more is always better, though)
+* 2 CPU Units and at least 2GB Physical Memory (more is always better, though)

 ## Installing the GLUU CE